 But the Pentagon situation is categorically different.

-The distillation debate is about free-market competition and intellectual property protection — ugly, maybe, but that’s the arena.
+The distillation debate is about market competition and intellectual property — ugly, maybe, but that’s the arena.
 Companies compete, companies litigate, companies adapt.
 The Pentagon standoff is about sovereign domestic coercion.
 A government punishing a domestic company for maintaining safety principles that the company itself developed, published, and stood behind consistently.
-We’re not in the market arena anymore.
-We’re watching the referee pull a gun on a player who refused to throw the match.

 The Friday Night Special